 I provided my insurance information at the hospital.
 Why am I receiving a statement?

 Sometimes, we may not have been able to process information that you provided prior to the scheduled mailing of a statement.
-We apologize if your account wasn’t updated before the statement was mailed, and ask that you contact us with the information at 978-287-3020.
+We apologize if your account was not updated before the statement was mailed, and ask that you contact us with the information at 866-460-8457.

 The insurance information on my statement is incorrect.
 How do I change it?

 Simply go to Pay Your Bill, click on “My Account” and make the appropriate changes to your account information.
-If you haven’t yet created an online account, you can create one on that page, too.
+If you have not created an online account, you can create one on that page, too.